Businesses of all kinds start blogging as a way to build up a long-term audience.

 For these reasons, blogging can be incredibly fulfilling—especially when complete strangers start consuming your content—but it’s also a commitment.

-Whether you publish daily, weekly, or monthly, it’s important to be as consistent as possible, not just in how often you publish but in the kind of content you publish as well.
+Whether you publish daily, weekly, or monthly, it’s important to be as consistent as possible, not just in how often you publish but also in the type of content you publish.

-It’s very rare for bloggers to see results right away, so keep in mind why you’re doing it to stay motivated in the early stages.
+It’s very rare for bloggers to see results right away, so to stay motivated in the early stages, keep in mind why you’re doing it.

 How to start a blog